cmcverry/mini-shell/README.md

 # MiniShell

 MiniShell is a C program that interprets and performs Unix commands.
-This program was designed to run on the Bash Unix Shell (bash).
+This program is designed to run on top of the Bash Unix Shell (bash).

 ## Instructions
 NOTE: A GCC/C Compiler must be installed to compile and run this program.